KentenRoth/100DaysOfCode/README.md

 Tonight I spent time working on an issue that I didn't know I was having on my StarPoke app.
 I spent a lot of time trying to figure out why I couldn't get the map function to work and realized that I was not getting an array back I was getting an object returned.
 I looked at my response result multiple times, but for some reason, there was not a click in my head that should have been obvious.
 I guess some nights are just like that and there isn't much I can do about it.
 I feel like a lot of time was wasted on this issue, but I know I won't be having this issue again in the future.

 ---

+Day 48

+Tonight I am doing more reading in Clean Code.
+I am going back over a couple things to go over some of my notes that I decided to shorthand.
+Tomorrow night and Saturday I will complete my StarPoke site then move on to my new portfolio site.

+---